-As disclosed in Note 4, most revenue streams have experienced significant reductions since the pandemic's effects became widespread.
-A Layout considered the reduced sales and reductions in budgeted revenue as indicators of impairment, and therefore determined the recoverable amount for all of its cash generating units.
-The recoverable amount is the higher of fair value less costs of disposal and value in use.
+These reimposed lockdowns have resulted in reduced sales and profits in these locations as compared to the amounts estimated in impairment calculations for the year ended 31 December 2020.
+A Layout considered the reduced sales and profits to be indicators of impairment and therefore, determined the recoverable amount for its cash generating units in Countries A and D. The recoverable amount is the higher of fair value less costs of disposal and value in use.
 Value in use was higher in all cases due to the nature of the assets included in the carrying amount of cash generating units.

-Groups of cash generating units are summarised as follows, with each retail location for A Layout and Great Times Sports Equipment representing a distinct cash generating unit:
+Groups of cash generating units in Countries A and D are summarised as follows, with each retail location for A Layout and Great Times Sports Equipment representing a distinct cash generating unit: